 Q: What is Amazon Elastic Inference?

-A: Amazon Elastic Inference (Amazon EI) is an accelerated compute service that allows you to attach just the right amount of GPU-powered inference acceleration to any Amazon EC2 or Amazon SageMaker instance type.
+A: Amazon Elastic Inference (Amazon EI) is an accelerated compute service that allows you to attach just the right amount of GPU-powered inference acceleration to any Amazon EC2 or Amazon SageMaker instance type or Amazon ECS task.
 This means you can now choose the instance type that is best suited to the overall compute, memory, and storage needs of your application, and then separately configure the amount of inference acceleration that you need.

 Q: What are Amazon Elastic inference accelerators?

-A: Amazon Elastic inference accelerators are GPU-powered hardware devices that are designed to work with any EC2 instance type to accelerate deep learning inference workloads at a low cost.
-When you launch an instance with Amazon Elastic Inference, an accelerator is provisioned and attached to the instance over the network.
-Deep learning tools and frameworks like TensorFlow Serving and Apache MXNet, that are enabled for Amazon Elastic Inference, can automatically detect and offload model computation to the attached accelerator.
+A: Amazon Elastic inference accelerators are GPU-powered hardware devices that are designed to work with any EC2 instance, Sagemaker instance, or ECS task to accelerate deep learning inference workloads at a low cost.
+When you launch an EC2 instance or an ECS task with Amazon Elastic Inference, an accelerator is provisioned and attached to the instance over the network.
+Deep learning tools and frameworks like TensorFlow Serving, Apache MXNet and PyTorch that are enabled for Amazon Elastic Inference, can automatically detect and offload model computation to the attached accelerator.

 Q: How do I provision Amazon Elastic Inference accelerators?